 Driving into Nerja Cueva, the start of the track to the Pinarillo picnic site and Fuente del Esparto is easily seen on the left just before a parking

 area on the right.
-The track can be quite rough id it has not been recently graded.
+The track can be quite rough if it has not been recently graded.
 The picnic site appears after 5km.
 Water is available here.

-It is possible to drive a further kilometre along an even rougher track to the Barranco de los Cazadores, where cars can be left on the (dry) floor of
+It is possible to drive a further kilometre to the Barranco de los Cazadores, where cars can be left on the (dry) floor of

 Follow the canyon floor without difficulty.
 There are spectacular rock walls containing caves.
 After 30 minutes, cairns and red paint splashes indicate

 a path branching left up a gully to avoid a dry waterfall.
 This path goes briefly along the flank of the main gorge before heading back into the